kmehltretter82/frama-c-linux/CONTRIBUTING.md

   functionnally correct behaviour);
   - `feature/username/short-description` for features (adding a new behaviour).

-6. Locally make your contribution by adding/editing/deleting files and following the [coding conventions](#coding-conventions);
+5. Locally make your contribution by adding/editing/deleting files and following the [coding conventions](#coding-conventions);

-7. Optionnally locally add non-regression test cases to the appropriate subdirectory in `./tests/`.
+6. Optionally locally add non-regression test cases to the appropriate subdirectory in `./tests/`.
 The
   [plug-in developer manual](http://frama-c.com/download/frama-c-plugin-development-guide.pdf)
   exemplifies the use of the dedicated `ptests` tool used by Frama-C developers